 Ongoing learning is vital for both personal and professional development; that’s why it's important to keep technical skills up to date and monitor trends in the market.

-The world of technology is growing rapidly, and 2020 is going to see even more of a demand for IT-related jobs and services.
+The world of technology is growing rapidly, and 2021 is going to see even more of a demand for IT skills and IT-related jobs.
 It won’t be too long before technology starts to have another dramatic impact on the business world, and we are even starting to see the seeds of this being sown now.
-Many people fear losing their jobs to machines and technology, but the exciting component of this transition is that it will actually create new jobs in the process.
+Many people fear losing their jobs to machines and technology, but the exciting component of this transition is that it will create new jobs in the process.

 It’s clear that technology is becoming more and more prevalent, and most businesses in the modern world are going to be using some form of technology or IT on a daily basis.
 As such, you need to understand the important IT elements that are going to matter in 2021 (in areas that include IBM, VMware, AWS, Oracle, and Microsoft), so you can make sure you’re skilled in these areas.
 This improves your chances of securing the employment you want as well as your ability to perform your role as best as you can.

 Cybersecurity is more important than ever before because of the many ways companies rely on IT and the internet.
 Important data and sensitive information are typically stored digitally, and it is essential to protect them as much as possible.
 Businesses that endure security breaches often lose clients as a result, and their reputation is tarnished indefnitely.
 This is why it is so crucial to work on perfecting your cybersecurity skills to put yourself in high demand from companies all over the world.